MIROC-DOC/model_description/draft/Hotta_pcldphys.md

 Cloud microphysics control the conversion from water condensate to precipitate.
 The condensate parameterization closely links to the lifetime of and radiative properties of the clouds.

-The stratiform (non-convective) cloud microphysics in MIROC6 (Tetebe et al. 2019) are basically the same as those used in MIROC5 (Watanabe et al. 2010).
+The stratiform (non-convective) cloud microphysics in MIROC6 (Tatebe et al. 2019) are basically the same as those used in MIROC5 (Watanabe et al. 2010).
 MIROC5 implemented a physically based bulk microphysical scheme.
 The previous version of the scheme in MIROC3.2 diagnoses the fraction of liquid-phase condensate to total condensate simply as a function of the local temperature.
 In contrast, the explicit treatment of ice cloud processes allows flexible representation of the cloud liquid/ice partitioning in MIROC5 and MIROC6 (Watanabe et al. 2010; Cesana et al. 2015).

 The MIROC6 cloud microphysics scheme uses four quantities to describe water in the atmosphere: vapour; liquid-phase cloud droplets; raindrops; and frozen water.
 Only one quantity, which we will refer to as ‘ice’, is used to describe all frozen water in large-scale clouds, including aggregated snow, pristine ice crystals and rimed particles.
 Physically based transfer terms link the four water quantities.
 The scheme treats two prognostic condansate variables: ice water mixing ratio $q_i$ and cloud water mixing ratio $q_c$.
 Water vapor mixing ratio $q_v$ affects the rate of microphysical processes and $q_v$ itself is also modified via microphysical processes.
 Ice number concentration $N_i$ is diagnosed as a function of $q_i$ and air temperature $T$ in $\mathrm{~K}$.
 Cloud number concentration $N_c$ is predicted by the online aerosol module implemented.
 Rain water mixing ratio $q_r$ is treated as a diagnostic variable: $q_r$ falls out to the surface within the time step.
 Cloud fraction is predicted as described in the section 'pmlsc: Large Scale Condensation'.